Suggested Emphasis: Beautiful church buildings mean nothing if the people who worship there do not serve the Lord.

 Solomon built a fantastic temple for the Lord.
 This replaced the Tabernacle tent that had been used since the time of Moses.
 After the temple was completed, the Lord reminded Solomon that if the people ever turned away from Him then this huge, beautiful temple would mean nothing.

 Please take time to read through today’s scriptures carefully.
-Your visualization of the splendour of the temple will help you get the story across to your students.
+Your visualization of the splendour of the temple will help you get the story across to your children.

 Approximately four years had passed since Solomon became king.
 With his claim to the throne firmly established, Solomon now began his building projects.
 The palace and temple would end up taking 20 years (1 Kings 9:10).